XRPLF/xrpl-dev-portal/content/tutorial-rippled-setup.md

         0 * * * * /opt/ripple/bin/update-rippled.sh

 The installed `rippled` package will be updated within an hour of a new release.
+The `RANDOM_DELAY` acts to stagger when different rippleds update and restart.

 ### Manual ###